pingcap/docs/dashboard/dashboard-diagnostics-access.md

 ---
-title: TiDB Dashboard Cluster Diagnostics Page
+title: TiDB Dashboard Cluster Diagnostic Page
-summary: Learn how to use the cluster diagnostics page.
+summary: Learn how to use the cluster diagnostic page.
 category: how-to
 ---